sirwillphil/Critical-Minerals-Smart-Dashboard/README.md

 ## How to Use the Dashboard

-1. Open the live dashboard using the link above.
+1. Open the live dashboard.
-2. Explore mineral deposits on the global map.
+2. Explore mineral deposit locations on the global map.
-3. Use the **Search by Country** tool to focus on a specific country.
+3. Use the **Search by Country** feature to focus on a specific region.
-4. Apply mineral and industry filters to refine the dataset.
+4. Apply filters to explore mineral types and industry uses.
 5. View the charts to analyze mineral distribution patterns.

 ---

 ## Project Goal

-The goal of this project is to create an intuitive visualization tool that helps users understand the geographic distribution of critical minerals and their importance in global energy transitions, manufacturing, and technology development.
+The goal of this project is to create an intuitive visualization tool that helps users understand the geographic distribution of critical minerals and their importance in global energy systems, manufacturing, and emerging technologies.

-By combining geospatial mapping with dynamic charts and filters, the dashboard provides insights into how mineral resources are distributed and how they support modern industries.
+By combining geospatial mapping with interactive charts and filtering tools, the dashboard provides insights into how mineral resources are distributed across the world.

 ---

 ## Technologies Used

-HTML
+* HTML
-CSS
+* CSS
-JavaScript
+* JavaScript
-Leaflet.js
+* Leaflet.js
-Mapbox Basemap
+* Mapbox Basemap
-Chart.js
+* Chart.js
-GeoJSON Data
+* GeoJSON Data

 ---